 The Green Islands (Nehan) in The Post War Period

 In the post-war period, the Green Islands become a province of Bougainville, in the nation of Papua New Guinea.
 They are now generally referred to as Nissan or Nehan - the native name.
 War broke out when Bougainville attempted to seceed from Papua New Guinea, a battle enhanced by the easy availablility of ammunition left on Nissan by departing WWII troops.
-An uneasy peace has been reached at this time and the ammunition on Nissan has been destroyed under United Nations auspices.
-Meanwhile, the most promising capital for the fledgling country, Rabaul, was destroyed by a volcano in September 1995.

-The Women's Peace Initiative offers a timeline of the war and peace efforts.
 The History of Green Island by Milton Bush includes more details about the current situation.

 March 1979-Dec.
-1981: Health Center re-opened
+1981: Health Center re-opened by Sr. Sharon Becker, CSJ

 1971-Stephen Nachman, Edinboro Univ., PA: thesis on Nissan funeral rites, weather, flora